ambr85/crocodile-transcriptome-workflow/README.md

 ## 📖 Citation

-Once published, please cite the associated article and this repository DOI (via Zenodo).
+Once published, please cite the associated article and this repository DOI: 10.5281/zenodo.18724008 (via Zenodo).